 The good news is that whether you get an automatic increase or if your request is accepted, your credit utilization will go down.
 This will serve to bump your score up, since utilization accounts for 30 percent of your overall FICO score.
 This is assuming, however, that you don’t go right out and charge up a storm with your newfound increase.

-But there is no free lunch as they say.
-Requesting new credit can trigger a drop from the “new credit” portion of your FICO score, which is worth 10% of your score.
-However, given the disparate weighting of the two factors you should come out ahead in the end.
+But there is no free lunch, as they say.
+Requesting new credit can trigger a drop from the “new credit” portion of your FICO score, which is worth 10 percent of your score.
+However, given the disparate weighting of the two factors, you should come out ahead in the end.